it-innovation/sam/doc/behaviour.rst

 If expressions
 --------------
 An if expression in SAM must use a call as the condition.
-Within the body of the loop, the variable can only have the values of objects which could have returned true.
+Within the body, the variable can only have the values of objects which could have returned true.
 For example::

   if (file.checkCanRead(caller)) {